wexeee/digital-cv/index.md

 _This page is a work in progress, check back soon for more content._

-Welcome to the website of the FMRIB Magnetic Resonance Spectroscopy group.
+Welcome to the website of the FMRIB Magnetic Resonance Spectroscopy Group.
 We're based in the Wellcome Centre for Integrative Neuroimaging (WIN), at the University of Oxford.

 We are primarily interested in developing acquisition and analysis tools for multi-region spectroscopy (MRSI) of dynamic processes in the human brain.